ths83/ths83.github.io/_posts/2023-03-05-how-to-convert-your-favorite-website-to-an-android-app-in-minutes.md

+When I travel, I frequently use my phone or tablet to read content, and having a mobile app for this purpose can make a significant difference in my experience.

 I have been studying on [educative.io](https://www.educative.io/) for a few weeks and was surprised to find no official mobile application for this amazing platform.